Gore kicking off 24 hours of climate talks around the world

 He also took a shot at Brazilian President Jair Bolsonaro, accusing him of giving “the green light to burn down more of the Amazon.”

-Gore made clear that he thinks many current U.S. politicians should go.

-Gore said one aspect of the problem in the U.S. is what he called “our democracy crisis” caused by the influence of special interests on politicians.
+Gore said the U.S. is suffering from a “democracy crisis” caused by the influence of special interests on politicians.

 “They put a coal lobbyist in charge of the EPA, for God’s sake.
 The fact that there is not widespread outrage about that is a symptom of our weakened democracy,” he said.

-And Gore expressed his support for the so-called Green New Deal, a sweeping Democratic proposal to combat climate change, which he called “an aspirational set of goals.”

-The Green New Deal seeks to shift the U.S. away from fossil fuels such as oil and coal and replace them with renewable energy sources.
-It calls for virtual elimination of greenhouse gas emissions responsible for global warming by 2030.
+The Green New Deal calls for the virtual elimination of greenhouse gas emissions responsible for global warming by 2030, by shifting U.S. from fossil fuels to renewable energy.

 “I think it’s a very effective and brilliant branding because it conveys the idea that the solutions to the climate crisis have to be on the scale of the New Deal,” he said.